SamSherrill/games-comparison/current-dev-plans.md

     - a) DONE?: Install, import & setup react-router-dom
 - 2) DONE Create new containers for the 2 new pages

+- Navbar:
+    - When in smaller width screens, a button appears.
+This button looks different from our other buttons.
+    - Page names are a darker grey than we want, and different from the main title's white color letters
+    - Don't love how the hover works with the text that was recently clicked, or the button.

 - User instructions (likely in a separate page / container) regarding:
     - What is a vanity URL & how to create it
     - How to set profile & games list public